 Paul Mepschen, PhD

 Paul is a social anthropologist working at the University of Amsterdam.
 His work focuses on populism and the politics of belonging in postcolonial and post-Fordist Europe.
 His PhD concentrated on the culturalization of citizenship and the construction of “autochthony” in the Netherlands, looking at the intersections of cultural, class, and urban politics and struggles over power and representation in a particular Amsterdam neighborhood.
 Another focus of Paul’s work has been the role of sexuality in the politics of culturalization and in Dutch racism and Islamophobia.
 He has analyzed the entanglements of “homonormative” representations of gay rights politics with Dutch neo-nationalist populism and anti-Islam discourses.
 As an activist, Paul has been involved in various progressive social movements, including labor and anti-racism activism.
 He co-founded the leftist think tank TENK.
-He lectures on gender, sexuality, and post-migration communities for SIT.
+He lectures on gender, sexuality, and post-migration communities in a neo-liberal context for SIT.